DevManSam777/puppeteer-pinger/README.md

 # Puppeteer Pinger

-Keeps your Render.com apps alive by visiting them with a real browser every 10 minutes.
+Keeps your Render.com apps alive by visiting them with a real browser at configurable intervals.
 This generates actual external HTTP traffic that prevents Render's free tier apps from spinning down.

 ## How It Works

 1. Runs on Render as a Docker web service
-2. Every 10 minutes, launches Puppeteer browser
+2. At your configured interval (default 10 minutes), launches Puppeteer browser
 3. Visits each app URL (including itself!)
 4. These are real external requests that keep apps active